HacklabJKL/VVV/README.md

 - Automatic hosts file config for development domain, access via http://jkl.hacklab.test
 - Composer etc.

+VVV is long running project and has nearly everything required for development while it can seem a bit heavy and monolithic (and more tied to AMD64).
+It's still a very active open source project with developers keeping it up to date and responding to guestions in support channels.

+Other development environment tools can be leveraged also with some minor changes in the `pull-production.sh` sync script written to be run in VVV root path.

-It works on computers with X86/AMD64 CPU.
-Apple Silicon Mac users would need to use commercial version of Parallels to be able to run this (YMMV) or use something else like [Docker based WP-ENV](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/) or [LocalWP app](https://localwp.com/).
-The basic sync script `pull-production.sh` written in bash could also be useful as a starting point with other development environment setups.
+Apple Silicon Mac would need to use commercial version of Parallels to be able to run Vagrant.
+Better options may be to run Vagrant on a separate AMD64 laptop or to use [LocalWP app](https://localwp.com/) with modified sync script.
+Container based [WP-ENV](https://developer.wordpress.org/block-editor/getting-started/devenv/get-started-with-wp-env/) tool and plain container images are available also.

 ## Setup with existing VVV environment
 Add to config.yml: